Assessment & Target Setting

 Assessment is an integral part of teaching and learning at Castle Hill High School.
 It provides a framework for identifying, monitoring and communicating students’ attainment and progress, identifying areas for further development and setting challenging targets.

-Since September 2014 schools have been free to create their own approaches to assessment.
-At Castle Hill we have chosen to stick with a curriculum levels approach through Year 7 to 9 as we feel that this provides a clear and rigorous framework for monitoring attainment and progress, setting targets and communicating progress with students and parents.
+At Castle Hill we have chosen to adopt a curriculum levels approach through Year 7 to 9 as we feel that this provides a clear and rigorous framework for monitoring attainment and progress, setting targets and communicating progress with students and parents.
 Our Castle Hill Curriculum Levels are firmly rooted within the National Curriculum, ensuring that there is the same breadth and depth of study as is found in mainstream secondary schools.
-We’ve broken down National Curriculum content into levels which progress from 1 to 6 (in line with previous National Curriculum levels).

-In order to show students’ mastery of the knowledge and skills within a level and the depth of learning each curriculum level is sub-divided into three sub-levels, a-c, for example:
+In order to show students’ mastery of the knowledge and skills within a level and the depth of learning achieved, each curriculum level is sub-divided into three sub-levels, c-a, which equate to emerging, developing and secure.
+The following example shows how a student would progress through level 4:

-Level 4c: Emerging – the student is familiar with, and has basic grasp of, the level 4 curriculum
+Level 4c: Emerging – the student is familiar with, and has a basic grasp of the level 4 curriculum.

 Level 4a: Secure – the student has a thorough grasp of the level 4 curriculum and can apply knowledge and skills consistently.

-A student would progress from 4a to 5c.
+A student who has achieved level 4a would progress to level 5c.

-When reporting a student’s level at Castle Hill we refer to the level achieved ie. if a student is reported as being level 4b in English then we mean that their grasp of the level 4 curriculum is secure and they are working on becoming more confident.
+When reporting a student’s level at Castle Hill we refer to the level achieved ie. if a student is reported as being level 4b (Developing) in English then we mean that they have a good grasp of the level 4 curriculum and are working on becoming more consistent in applying skills and knowledge.

-In Year 10 students begin nationally accredited qualifications in all subjects.
-Our current suite of qualifications includes GCSE, BTEC, Entry Level Certificate, Functional Skills, CLAiT, Duke of Edinburgh Award and ASDAN all of which have unique grading systems.
-It makes no sense to extend the use of our curriculum levels into Year 10 and beyond and we therefore measure attainment using the appropriate qualification grades.
+From Year 10 onwards students begin nationally accredited qualifications in all subjects.
+Our current suite of qualifications includes GCSE, BTEC, Entry Level Certificate, Functional Skills, Duke of Edinburgh Award and ASDAN all of which have their own grading systems.
+We therefore measure attainment, track progress and set targets using the appropriate qualification grades.

 Accurate assessment and analysis of year-on-year progress allows us to generate challenging and aspirational targets, which show what we expect our students to attain.
 Comparing current attainment against targets allows us to measure the impact of teaching and learning and intervene when necessary to support learning.